tfpauly/privacy-proxy/draft-private-access-tokens.md

 reputable Mediators; the Issuer can employ its own methods to determine the reputation of a Mediator.

-A Mediator is expected to employ a stable Client identifier that can serve as a reasonable proxy for a user with some creation and maintenance cost on the user.
+A Mediator is expected to employ a stable Client identifier, such as an IP address, a device identifier, or an account at the Mediator, that can serve as a reasonable proxy for a user with some creation and maintenance cost on the user.

+A Client is expected to create and maintain stable and explicit secrets for use in the Issuance protocol.
+Changing these secrets arbitrarily can result in token issuance failure for an extended period of time; see {{client-state}} for more details.

 ## User Interaction